Frequently Asked Questions

 Yes.

-(4) Your government-managed sub-account balance is zero;
+(4) The government-managed sub-account balance is zero;

 (5) There is no valid contribution sub-account/preserved sub-account.